-tor [11].
-The result of the MCD algorithm is the ellipsoid that covers at least half of the data with the smallest determinant of covariance.
-We then apply the graph clustering method through MST edge breaking to the white matter samples.
+the graph clustering method through MST edge breaking to the white matter samples.
 The two white matter distributions are computed using an iterative process similar to the one described in [7]:

 - 1. Given a threshold value T, break edges incident with node i that have length greater than $T \times A(i)$, where A(i) is the average length of all edges incident on node i. - 2.
-Find the two largest clusters and apply MCD to each cluster.
+Determine the two largest clusters and their means using the MCD algorithm.
 The two clusters are sorted based on the robust mean along one of the intensity features (set the first cluster to represent early myelination). - 3.
 Stop when the two clusters satisfy the relative ordering criterion along one of the intensity features.
-For example, the robust mean values for the T1 intensity feature must follow the relation: $\mu{myel} > \mu{gm} > \mu{nonmyel} > \mu{csf}$ - 4.
+For example, the robust mean values for the T2 intensity feature must follow the relation: $\mu{myel} < \mu{gm} < \mu{non-myel} < \mu{csf}$ - 4.
 Otherwise, decrease the value of T and go back to step 1.